kjlj/scRNA-seq_VDJ/docs/running_igblast.md

 #IgBLAST requires the IGDATA environmental variable to be set
 export IGDATA=~/data/apps/ncbi-igblast-1.21.0/
-#can check with what IGDATA is get to with
+#can check what IGDATA is get to with
 #echo $IGDATA

 ##running IgBLAST against the Ig references